Lynilia/authelia/docs/content/configuration/prologue/security-sensitive-values.md

   noindex: false # false (default) or true
 ---

-Authelia contains several security sensitive values which are documented as such and are also generally are named `secret`, `key`, `password`, `token`, or `certificate_chain`; alternatively they may be suffixed with a `_` followed by one of the previous values.
+Authelia contains several security sensitive values which are documented as such and are also generally named `secret`, `key`, `password`, `token`, or `certificate_chain`; alternatively they may be suffixed with a `_` followed by one of the previous values.